joekelly10/plump-gpt/README.md

     - Shows on tree
 - 💬 **Quote**
     - Quick-add the currently highlighted text to your next input
-    - Super-useful pattern, used a lot, for focusing on a specific part of the AI's reply
+    - Super-useful pattern, used a lot, for directing attention to a specific part of the AI's reply
 - 📝 **System prompt**
     - Control the `system_prompt`
     - Keep a library of prompts in the db and switch easily